OctopusDeploy/docs/docs/api-and-integration/jenkins.md

 Learn about [how to create an API key](/docs/how-to/how-to-create-an-api-key.md).
 :::

 After running this job, and assuming OctoPack is correctly installed, your code should compile, and packages should be published to the Octopus Deploy server.
-You can go to **Library** > **Packages** in Octopus to check that the packages have been published.
+You can go to {{Library,Packages}} in Octopus to check that the packages have been published.

 ## Creating a release {#Jenkins-Creatingarelease}